Like 007, but not quite as cool, I am secret agent #10. Nice to meet you.

 - Keeping expenses low and funneling that “active” income into investments and passive income generating vehicles like dividend stocks (into my portfolio)

-At the end of the day, personal finance is, after all, personal.
+At the end of the day, personal finance is personal.

 I think it will take about 10 years to pull off financial independence given all my mistakes to date.

-That the road to financial independence isn’t always a straight line, and you can make changes no matter where you are in your life.
+That the road to financial independence isn’t always a straight line, and you can make changes no matter where you are in your life, and that’s ok.

 Thanks for stopping by and I look forward to taking this journey together.